 In addition, it’s the best way of playing the game at your own pace, finding out what works and what doesn’t without the pressure of being shouted at for being new to the game.
 It’s also nice to be able to use whatever gear and weapons you want without having to worry about stepping on any toes.
 The bots won’t mind.

-That said, you unfortunately aren’t able to earn supply points, which help your progression, while playing solo; a bonkers oversight that shows where the focus of the game is.
+That said, you unfortunately aren’t able to earn supply points, which help your progression, or unlock achievements/trophies while playing solo; a bonkers oversight that shows where the focus of the game is.
 You need supply points to earn new cards and cosmetics by making make your way through supply lines, so it’s just nowhere near as rewarding when you have less to work towards and unlock.

 It is also kind of super annoying that you can’t pause the game.
 Can’t understate that.
 Super annoying.